ryouchinsa/Rectlabel-support/README.md

 - Draw keypoints with a skeleton
 - Label pixels with brush and superpixel tools
 - Read/write in PASCAL VOC xml or YOLO text format
-- Export to YOLO, Create ML, COCO JSON, and CSV formats
+- Export to Create ML, COCO JSON, YOLO, DOTA, and CSV formats
 - Export index color mask image and separated mask images
 - Settings for objects, attributes, hotkeys, and labeling fast
 - Automatically label images using Core ML models